Miscarriage, stillbirth and neonatal death

 Stillbirth

-At or after 24 weeks baby loss is called stillbirth.
+At or after 24 weeks baby death is called stillbirth.
 This is a legal definition as these babies are most likely to survive if born, with support from the neonatal team.

 For parents this can be the most devastating thing they will go through.
 If it is thought your baby may die during pregnancy, birth, or shortly afterwards, practical support such as additional testing, scans and medication, information, guidance for care or difficult decisions and planning that may need to be made about palliative care for your baby can happen.